Discrete-time dynamics, step-skew products, and pipe-flows

-A method of simultaneously approximating the dynamics law $f$ and the targeted invariant region $X$ was proposed in \cite{Das2024zero}.
-Instead of trying to reconstruct the dynamics as a deterministic process on $\real^d$, the dynamics is reconstructed as a \emph{step-skew product}.
-Such a system there has two parts.
+Thus the approximation strategy we propose first converts a targeted deterministic process on $\real^d$ into a process that is discrete-time stochastic and has two parts.
 The first part is an autonomous finite-state discrete-time Markov process.
-This process drives the second part, which is a dynamical system on $\real^d$.
-The approximation is based on the principle :
+This process drives the second part, which is a dynamical system on $\calD$.
+The space $\calD$ is usually chosen to be $\real^d$ or the disk $\calD^d$.
+This leads to a \textit{skew-product system} on $\calD^d$.
+We recall the following key result :